Where language meets place

 Wh-Movement in Ayere

 A linguistic fieldwork project analysing syntactic structures in Ayere, an under-documented Nigerian language.
-Using qualitative coding and syntactic analysis with native Yoruba speakers, the research examined question formation and movement patterns — contributing to the documentation of minority languages.
+Using qualitative coding and syntactic analysis.
+The research examined question formation and movement patterns contributing to the documentation of minority languages.

 Syntax Linguistic fieldwork Qualitative analysis Language documentation Meaning-making structures